ocsf/ocsf-validator/README.md

 ### profiles

-A `profiles` references mix-in traits that can apply to the record for certain applications.
+A `profiles` directive references mix-in traits that can apply to the record for certain applications.
 Profiles are applied to records by `process_includes` so that their contents can be validated.

 For a requested profile `p`, the search order will be: